 The unity in the country will be created once everything is done legally.
 If he still complains about the legal process and attacks the court, does he deserve amnesty?

 Report – keeping a close watch on Democrat’s measure to solve the red-shirt crisis - translated and summarized from Komchadluek; February 18, 2009

-It was such a relief for the Democrat Party that the Phea Thai party has decided to postpone proposing the draft amnesty act.
-Although the Democrat Party is confident that its ‘big backup’ [Bhum Jai Thai Party] will not think too much in the short term and join Phea Thai’s game.
+It was such a relief for the Democrat Party that the Pheu Thai party has decided to postpone proposing the draft amnesty act.
+Although the Democrat Party is confident that its ‘big backup’ [Bhum Jai Thai Party] will not think too much in the short term and join Pheu Thai’s game.
 However, the only certain thing is uncertainty.
 Anything can happen.